This article provides an introduction to Progressive Web Apps (PWAs), discussing what they are, and the advantages they bring over regular web apps.

 For example, web apps are more discoverable — it's a lot easier and faster to visit a website than install an application, and you can also share web apps via a link.

 On the other hand, native apps are better integrated with the operating system and therefore offer a more seamless experience for the users.
-You can install a native app so that it works offline, and users love tapping their homescreen icons to easily access their favourite apps, rather than to navigate to it using a browser.
+You can install a native app so that it works offline, and users love tapping their homescreen icons to easily access their favorite apps, rather than navigating to it using a browser.

 It's not a brand new concept — such ideas have been revisited many times on the web platform with various approaches in the past.
 Progressive Enhancement and responsive design already allow us to build mobile friendly websites.
 Working offline and installing apps was possible in the Firefox OS ecosystem a few years ago.